Ashes & Fire

-Ashes & Fire is the 13th studio album by Ryan Adams, released on October 11, 2011, by PAX AM and Capitol Records.
+Ashes & Fire is the thirteenth studio album by Ryan Adams, released on October 11, 2011, by PAX AM and Capitol Records.
 Recorded with producer Glyn Johns, Ashes & Fire marks Adams' return to recording following the disbandment of his band the Cardinals in 2009.
 Regarding the album, Adams noted, "The record is obsessed with time.
 I believe that there is a kinder view of the self.
 I'm passing through my own life as a ghost, and looking at these pieces and places in my life.
 I'm looking at California, and the idea of being lost and found at the same time."

-On October 16, 2011, the album entered the UK Albums Chart at number 9, making his best position in the UK.
-In the US, it debuted at number 7, making Ashes & Fire his second top 10 album since Easy Tiger.
+On October 16, 2011, the album entered the UK Albums Chart at number 9, making his best position in the United Kingdom.
+In the United States, it debuted at number 7, making Ashes & Fire his second top 10 album since Easy Tiger.

 The album was preceded by the single "Lucky Now", Adams' first release with Capitol Records.